Corruption has been one of the hottest topics on the Brazilian agenda for the past few years for a number of reasons.

 The Brazilian legal framework has been enriched over the past few years, but its application and enforcement are still in the early stages.

-Recent developments in corruption investigations, such as Operation Car Wash, have, however, raised hope across the country that the fight against corruption and bribery may pay off.
+Recent developments in corruption investigations, such as Operation Car Wash, have, however, raised hopes across the country that the fight against corruption and bribery may pay off.
 Brazilian authorities have been working to keep up with growing demands from both the international community and Brazilian society in this regard.

 The fight against corruption continues unabated, even in the light of the economic and political crisis.
 Furthermore, there seems to be an ongoing change in the corporate culture as a whole, as anti-corruption precautions are routinely being taken by both multinational and local companies doing business in Brazil.